lyz-code/pydo/docs/docs/advanced_usage/recurrence.md

 is completed or deleted, the parent attributes are copied and the due date is set according to the recurrence type.

+It will create only the next actionable task.
+So if from the last completed children you've missed 3 tasks, those won't be created.

 # Create a recurring or repeating task.

 To create a recurrent or repeating task, the recurrence time must be set under